Water hearings: Lawyer for bottling giant heckled by public gallery

 "Kaitiakitanga is a unique relationship experienced by tangata whenua in New Zealand and there was considerable analysis of this relationship in the Environment Court's decision."

-Hill said councils were required to engage with iwi and pay mind to the Treaty of Waitangi principles when making decisions.
+Hill said councils were required to engage with iwi and pay mind to Treaty of Waitangi principles when making decisions.

 "It's not disputed the court can take into account metaphysical concepts and has done so, but that is quite a different proposition to saying the Environment Court should have taken into account a belief in ownership as a Treaty principle."